 Figure 10 is a diagram of the AT&T U-verse Architecture.
 U-verse content is acquired and gathered at a central location, the Super Hub Office (SHO), for national linear channels and VOD assets.
 Linear content is encoded to AT&T's unique specifications and distributed via multicast from the SHO to Video Hub Offices (VHOs).
 The content is then multicast to the end user, when requested.
 Local channels are acquired locally and encoded to AT&T's unique specifications at the VHOs.
-VOD assets are encoded to AT&T's unique specifications at the SHO.
+VOD assets are encoded to AT&T's unique specifications and transported to the SHO1.
 From there they are distributed to the VHOs via multicast, and stored locally at the VHOs.
 The assets are then streamed from the VHOs to the end user via unicast, when requested.

 Linear channels are encoded using H.264 video compression and Dolby Digital Plus (DD+) converted to AC-3 by the STB or AAC audio, and contained within an MPEG-2 transport stream.
 When ingested into Mediaroom, the channels are encrypted and encapsulated as RTP streams via the Acquisition Servers (Aservers), and distributed via multicast to the local VHOs.
-Linear channels are also acquired by a Distribution Server (D-server), which is at the VHO and used for instant channel change.
-When a user switches to a live channel, a proprietary ICC enables a fast channel change implementation.
+Linear channels are also acquired by a

-&lt;sup>1 Note that AT&T does not use the CableLabs encoding specifications to encode content.
+1 Note that AT&T does not use the CableLabs encoding specifications to encode content.